dusty-dusty/noobLite/README.md

-# Run multiple noobLite scripts at once
+# noobLite
+All of NoobLite scripts will be here